cydtseng/Kits/README.md

 A collection of code just for fun and exploration.
 -----------

+#Spawning a Shell
+1. Write shellcode first in high-level.
+2. Compile high-level code and disassemble it.
+3. Analyse Assembly code.
+4. Clean up Assembly, smaller and injectable.
+5. Extract opcodes to use as final shellcode

 Learning Resources:
-1. Rootkits - Subverting the Windows Kernel by Greg Hoglund and Jamie Butler
+- Rootkits - Subverting the Windows Kernel by Greg Hoglund and Jamie Butler
-2. The Shellcoder's Handbook by Chris Ansley, John Heasman, Felix Linder and Gerardo Richarte
+- The Shellcoder's Handbook by Chris Ansley, John Heasman, Felix Linder and Gerardo Richarte

 Cheers,
 Cyd